Featured Book

 All Mileage Is Not Created Equal

 Many runners enjoy running on trails, and trail running can provide relief from the road's asphalt or cement.
-But running the same distance on a trail will take longer than it will on the road, and you’ll be working harder to maintain your footing.
+But running the same distance on a trail will take longer than it will on the road, and you'll be working harder to maintain your footing.
 Some trail running requires a combination of running and hiking depending on the difficulty of the terrain.
-If trail running appeals to you, it won’t hurt your preparation for a marathon, but be prepared to walk or climb over rough spots and allow more time to complete the run.
+If trail running appeals to you, it won't hurt your preparation for a marathon, but be prepared to walk or climb over rough spots and allow more time to complete the run.
 A 6-mile trail run may leave you more tired than a 10-mile run on the road.
-You can run on most trails in any running shoes without a problem.
-But if you plan to do a lot of trail running, especially on uneven or hilly trails, consider investing in a pair of trail running shoes for the additional traction that these shoes provide.
-But wear your standard training shoes for road runs.
-Running on the road will wear out the tread of your trail shoes and destroy the benefit of that extra traction.

 Comments